The cultural mandate: Living as divine image-bearersWritten by Subby Szterszky

 The welfare of the city

 One of the primary ways the cultural mandate echoes the character of God is in its outward focus, its orientation of doing good to others and to the world at large.
-God calls people to seek the welfare of the city, in other words the society where He has placed them.
-He does this Himself, as when He sends Jonah to preach to Nineveh, so that He might show mercy to “that great city, in which there are more than 120,000 persons who do not know their right hand from their left, and also much cattle.”
+God calls people to seek the welfare of the city, or in other words, the society where he has placed them.
+He does this himself, as when he sends Jonah to preach to Nineveh, so that he might show mercy to “that great city, in which there are more than 120,000 persons who do not know their right hand from their left, and also much cattle.”

 All truth is God’s truth

 During the early centuries of the church, there was a dispute between Tertullian, who felt that pagan philosophy had nothing useful to offer, and Justin Martyr, who believed that all truth was God’s truth, regardless of its source.
-But with the cultural mandate in view – not to mention the fact that Paul the Apostle quoted from some of those philosophers in his sermons and letters – it would appear that Justin Martyr was the one who got it right.
+But with the cultural mandate in view – not to mention Paul the Apostle quoting some of those pagan philosophers in his sermons and letters – it would appear Justin Martyr was the one who got it right.

 The Great Commission

-According to God’s eternal plan, His Son is the Lamb slain from before the foundation of the world, in order to save His people from their sins.
+According to God’s eternal plan, his Son was slain from before the foundation of the world, in order to save his people from their sins.
 But the plan encompasses far more than that.
-Through Christ, God is in the process of redeeming His entire creation, to the praise and glory of His name.
-This plan is playing out as a cosmic drama, a grand narrative of Creation, Fall, Redemption and Restoration.
+Through Christ, God is in the process of redeeming his whole creation, to the praise and glory of his name.
+This plan is playing out as a cosmic drama, a grand narrative of creation, fall, redemption and restoration.

-In the minds of many Christians, however, the first and final acts of the narrative get chopped off, leaving a truncated middle section of Fall and Redemption.
+In the mind of some Christians, however, the first and last acts of the narrative get chopped off, leaving a truncated middle section of fall and redemption.
 This leads to the distorted view that individual salvation is the only relevant concern for believers.
 Best to just retreat from the world and let it go its own way.
 Anything else is a waste of time and a dangerous flirtation with worldliness.

 But the full redemption narrative doesn’t allow for this option.
-From the beginning, humanity was mandated to represent God, build culture and bring shalom to His world.
-Although compromised by the Fall, the mandate remains in place and is in fact fulfilled in Christ, the true God and true man who will ultimately restore His creation.
+From the beginning, humanity was mandated to represent God, build culture and bring shalom to his world.
+Although compromised by the fall, the mandate remains in place and is fulfilled in Christ, the true God and true man who will ultimately restore his creation.

 Sources and further reading